C Ø P P E R F I E L D

 The work of Narges Mohammadi is rooted in her personal history, caught between two very different cultures, their histories, and her direct experience of forced transference from one to another as a child.
 Half buried memories translate into immersive installations and sculptures that are characterised by a play of fragrances, colours, symbols, and traditions of differing cultural heritages.
 Through the use of simple and widely accessible materials like halva and loam, in shapes and forms that have seemingly outgrown their origins, she creates sensorial experiences that enact a feeling of domesticity and home, telling stories of belonging, togetherness, loss and mourning.
 In their monumentality, they offer space to contemplate and pause.
 Putting halt to the rapidness of the everyday, she attempts to honour the untold stories, lost histories and forgotten memories of diasporic identities like her own.

-Recent solo exhibitions include Invisible Hands at Stedelijk Museum Schiedam (NL), and In the Shadow of the Sun at Hotel Maria Kapel, Hoorn (NL).
+Recent and upcoming solo presentations include: Museum Valkhof, Njmegen (NL, upcoming Sprin 2026), Brutus, Rotterdam (NL, upcoming Sep 2025), Invisible Hands at Stedelijk Museum Schiedam (NL), The kite that never flew at Museum Beelden aan Zee (NL), and In the Shadow of the Sun at Hotel Maria Kapel, Hoorn (NL).

-Recent and upcoming group exhibitions include Buro Stedelijk, Amsterdam (NL), TENT, Rotterdam (NL), Kunstverein Wagenhalle, Stuttgart (DE), Museum Het Valkhof, Nijmegen (NL), CODA Museum, Apeldoorn (NL) and Het Noord-Brabants Museum, Den Bosch (NL).
+Recent and upcoming group exhibitions include: Sammlung Philara at Glass Lennarz, Düsseldorf (GE, upcoming), Museum Ostwall, Dortmund (GE, current); Bonniers Kunsthall, Stockholm; Buro Stedelijk, Amsterdam (NL), TENT, Rotterdam (NL), Museum Beelden aan Zee, The Hague (NL), Kunstverein Wagenhalle, Stuttgart (DE), Museum Het Valkhof, Nijmegen (NL), CODA Museum, Apeldoorn (NL) and Het Noord-Brabants Museum, Den Bosch (NL).

-Her work is held in the collections of Museum Voorlinden, Fenix Museum of Migration, UMC/AMC Amsterdam Art Collection
+Mohammadi has been awarded the Volkskrant Beeldende Kunst Prize in 2024.
+Her work is held in the collections of Stedelijk Schiedam, Museum Voorlinden, Fenix Museum of Migration, UMC/AMC Amsterdam Art Collection, The Netherlands Ministry of Health, Welfare and Sport, and The Netherlands Ministry of Social Affairs and Employment.

 Picture